Accessibility Tools

 Accessibility Action Plan

-In January of 2021, the Town of Yarmouth created an Accessibility Advisory Committee (AAC) in response to Nova Scotia’s 2017 Accessibility Act.
+In January 2021, the Town of Yarmouth created an Accessibility Advisory Committee (AAC) in response to Nova Scotia’s 2017 Accessibility Act.
 The act requires public sector bodies to develop accessibility action plans that will help make Nova Scotia an accessible province by 2030.
 In the spring of 2022, the AAC released the town’s first-ever Accessibility Action Plan.

 Working closely with Town of Yarmouth staff, the committee built the plan to identify accessibility barriers the public face in 5 key areas: